KavidiDeSilva/ProductAssistBot/README.md

 # ProductAssistBot

-This is a simple chatbot application built with Java and Spring Boot.
+ProductAssistBot is a chatbot application built using Java, Spring Boot, and OpenAI's GPT-3 API.
+It provides an interface for users to chat with the bot and receive information about various products.

 ## Features